 Step 4.
 Communicate your Service Awards

-There are many ways service awards can be communicated.
+There are many ways long service awards can be communicated.
 Always remember to promote your programme as much as possible - more is much better than less.
-Communication channels you can use include:

 - New employee starter pack – tell your employees right from the moment they join your business (even if you mentioned it at the interview stage).
 If an employee is aware their new employer values their time and dedication it will support their engagement levels, right from day one.

 - Mid-service communication – imagine you’re an employee starting to get itchy feet.
-You then get an email from your employer reminding you there’s only 6 months to go before you receive a service award.
-This type of communication makes employees reconsider their thoughts and reminds them that they work for a company that values them.
+You then get an email from your employer reminding you there’s only six months to go before you receive a continuous service award.
+This type of communication reminds them that they work for a company that values them.

-- Celebrate achievements – when an employee receives their service award make sure it’s publicly celebrated.
-Talk about it on internal communication platforms and collateral, and if possible announce awards in front of peers.
-Some businesses hold service award ceremonies and present awards to multiple employees at the same time.
+- Celebrate individual achievements – when an employee receives their service award make sure it’s publicly celebrated.
+Talk about it on internal communication platforms and collateral, and if possible, announce awards in front of peers.
+Some businesses hold continuous service award ceremonies and present awards to multiple employees at the same time.
 This always goes down well and makes staff feel even more special.

 Top Long Service Award gift ideas

 Deciding the right work-related rewards for your service recognition programme is probably one of the hardest elements to get right.
 Our experts recommend you include different award types and values for the milestones you celebrate, whether that’s 1, 5, 10, 20 or 40 years of service.
 The longer years of service should obviously be higher in value, however it’s important not to displease shorter serving employees with non-meaningful gifts.

 The most crucial element is to ensure whatever rewards you choose make your employees feel valued.
 To be confident in your decision it’s advised to ask your staff what they’d like to receive.
 You won’t be able to please everyone, but you’ll get a pretty good steer on what makes your workforce tick.